BeytullahAy/authentication_app/README.md

-## İÇERİĞİ
+## CONTENT

-- signInAnonymously              (Anonim girişi için)
+- signInAnonymously (For anonymous login)
-- createUserWithEmailAndPassword (E-mail ve Şifre girişinde kullanılacak user'ı oluşturmak için)
+- createUserWithEmailAndPassword (To create the user to be used for E-mail and Password login)
-- signInWithEmailAndPassword     (E-mail ve Şifre girişi için)
+- signInWithEmailAndPassword (for E-mail and Password entry)
-- sendPasswordResetEmail         (Şifremi unuttum yapabilmek için şifre sıfırlamak için)
+- sendPasswordResetEmail (To reset password so that I can forget my password)
-- signInWithGoogle               (Google girişi için)
+- signInWithGoogle (for Google login)
-- signOut                        (Hesaptan çıkmak için)
+- signOut (To sign out)
-- authStatus                     (Hesap durumunu öğrenmek için)
+- authStatus (to find out account status)

-Methodlarının kullanılmasıdır.
+It is the use of methods.

 <!---       <img src="">     --->